ThePiHut/pir-camera-case/README.md

-# The Pi Hut Raspberry Pi PIR Camera Case - setup and code examples
+# The Pi Hut Raspberry Pi PIR Camera Case

 The PIR Camera Case ([Pi 4](https://thepihut.com) / [Pi Zero (Coming soon](https://thepihut.com)) is a case designed to hold your Raspberry Pi, an Official Raspberry Pi Camera Module and the included PIR sensor.